gourishbiradar/gourishbiradar.github.io/_posts/2021-06-26-Max-out-my-code-1.markdown

 We store the actual sum in a future and look for the value when we are printing it by using .get() just like before.

 ## Conclusion

 We can have multiple models to make our code multithreaded and get the most out of the hardware.
 More modern methods like std::async abstract out the thread management and make it very easy to use.

+The code snippets all did some intensive tasks while the main thread continued doing it's work.
+We have not actually improved the performance of the task itself but the entire program.

 This article has not covered the problem of data races in multithreaded solutions and we will cover it in the future.

+In part 2, expect the task to be performed with multithreaded algorithms and interthread communication without maleovalence.

 Happy coding 🤓